vsh26/HTML/README.md

 │-- Assignment-07                  # Forms
 │-- Assignment-08                  # Semantics, Aria Label
 │-- Assignment-09                  # Multimedia
-│-- Assignment-10                  # Creating a webpage, styling, data-* attribute
-│-- Assignment-11                  # Creating a form, embedding video, <canvas> tag │-- Assignment-12                  # PRD and a web page based on it
 |-- prd.md                         # Understanding PRD with an example
 ```